Latest News

 The total imports of thermal coal fell by 7%, or 60 million tons from the 2024 figures.

-Only two of the five biggest coal import markets, South Korea and Vietnam, posted an increase in annual imports.
-This highlights the depressed tone of coal demand, even in the region that consumes the most coal.
+Only two of the five largest coal-importing markets, South Korea and Vietnam, saw an increase in their imports for the year.
+This shows the depressed tone of the coal market, even in the region that consumes the most coal.

-While other countries such as Malaysia, Thailand, and Turkey have also seen an increase in their coal imports over the past year, China and India remain the two main drivers of global coal import trends.
+While other countries such as?Malaysia and Thailand, and Turkey, have also seen an increase in their coal imports year over year, China and India remain the two main drivers of global coal import trends.

 CHINA AND INDIA IN FOCUS

-China and India, the two largest thermal coal importers, accounted for 48% of total thermal coal imports.
-Both countries registered a contraction in imports this year as a result of combining increased domestic coal production with greater power supply from other sources.
+China and India, the two largest thermal coal importers, accounted for 48 percent of all thermal imports.
+Both countries registered a contraction in imports this year as a result of heightened domestic coal production combined with increased power supply from other sources.

-China's thermal imports dropped by 12%, or almost 43 million tons in 2025 from the previous year.
-This is a drop of 305 million tonnes.
+China's thermal imports dropped by 12%, or almost 43 million tons in 2025 compared to the previous year.
+This equates to 305 millions tons.
 India's thermal imports fell by 3%, or 4.3 million tonnes to 157 million.

-China and India both have policies that support coal production at home, creating jobs.
-However, both countries also face the danger of an overproduction of low grade coal, which increases pollution when burned.
+China and India both have government policies that encourage domestic coal production.
+This generates jobs, but they also face the danger of an overproduction of low grade coal that increases pollution levels when it is burned.

 China's ongoing war against overcapacity will likely lead to a shrinkage of domestic coal production in the coming years, which in turn could limit further declines in coal imports in the near-to-medium term.